Enjoy 360° views of Spain’s capital from an open-top double-decker bus.

 Choose this route if you’re a football fan (that Bernabéu Stadium view is good) or if you want to see Madrid’s modern side alongside the historic one.

-Night Route: Historic Madrid Under the Stars
+Night Route: Historic Madrid after dark

-• Duration: 75 minutes
+- Duration: 75 minutes

-• Operating season: June 20 to October 31 (summer only)
+- Season: June 20 to October 31

 Big Bus Tours Route